openshift/ansible-service-broker/docs/service-bundle.md

 #### Last Request User

 The requesting username of the [actions](#actions) _provision_, _deprovision_, _bind_, _unbind_, and _update_ is available in the `_apb_last_requesting_user` parameter.
-The parameter is set to the `UID` if the requesting `username` is empty (e.g. auto escalation).
+The parameter is set to the `UID` if the  `username` of the action is empty (e.g. auto escalation).
 However, this parameter may be completely empty as it's not a requirement to send the requesting user information.
-Also, the user info of the latest request will always overwrite the existing value.
+The user for the current action may be different from the users that initiated any previous actions on the same resource.
+The _apb_last_requesting_user will always reflect the username of this current action.

 This field was introduced in version 1.2